 Who is playing

-Many of our games have short turns so you can play easily with a small number of children.
-Topper is Eyes of the Jungle, with 12 players a great option for a birthday party.
-For younger children, Max the Tomcat, Home Builders, ZooMemo and Secret Door are the best choice, all fit up to 8 players.
+Many of our games have short turns so you can play easily with a large number of children.
+Max the Tomcat, ZooMemo and Secret Door, all fit up to 8 players.
 For all our games is true, that playing them creates a positive attitude because all family members have the same goal.
 This will contribute to a good atmosphere at home.
 And if we win together, we celebrate all together!

 An unexpected benefit of our games is that a child can have lots of fun on his own to.
 Because the challenge lies within the game, it can still be exciting without other players!
 Playing together naturally remains the most enjoyable.

 Finally, we want to mention inventing your own rules, something that many children like to do.
 In competitive games, changing the rules will often make the game “unfair”.
 A cooperative game might become easier or harder to win, but when the players choose together to make their own rules that’s fine!
 Home-made rules can give the game an extra dimension this way.
 Should you have figured out a super cute version, let us know and we will mention this on our website !!!

 Many schools use the Sunny Games editions.
 In cooperative games children feel generally safer than in competitive games.
 The positive atmosphere during the game makes it easier for the kids to show themselves and to use their personal qualities.
 The games usually require much deliberation.
 In a playful way, skills are practiced like supporting your opinion and listening to each other.
 All without the need for an explicit “educational” content.